 In Bangladesh, too, 'translation' and translation-related seminars are gaining popularity over time.
-Last year, Bangla Academy arranged 'Dhaka Translation Fest 2018' with a view to "uniting the world by way of making our culture intelligible to each other," where translators and researchers came from England, India, Nepal, Bangladesh and discussed topics like -'translating feminism: transfer and transformation,' 'the parameters and methodologies of translation,' 'translation, politics, and hegemony', 'translating drama: translating the untranslatable' and so on were discussed (Askari, 2019).
+Last year, Bangla Academy arranged 'Dhaka Translation Fest 2018' with a view to "uniting the world by way of making our culture intelligible to each other," where translators and researchers came from England, India, Nepal, Bangladesh and discussed topics like -translating feminism: transfer and transformation,' 'translating feminism: transfer and transformation,' 'translation, politics, and hegemony', 'translating drama: translating the untranslatable' and so on were discussed (Askari, 2019).